mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 Let’s recall this story.
 The rock, his toes, his body and mind, particularly his legs, and also his nails which came out by the hitting.
 They are simple objects.
 Rock.
 His toes.
 Between his toes and the rock, there is no function of human consciousness.
 Is there something there?
 If there is something, it is called a *force*, which means a conditioned element which happens between two objects.
 On rock and toe, something happens: that is a condition.
 Under the condition, the two objects are combined, unified, as just one.
 At that time, something happens; that is called *event*, *fact*.
 That’s why this author says, “... simply as a condition, or a fact, upon which another fact arises”.
 There is a fact, which is called a conditioned element between the two, and then the two things are unified perfectly.
 And then, something happens; this is another fact.
 So, this is called event, occurrence.

 So from this point, conditioned elements are sort of a “force” – but actually not a force (in the physical sense), but some force to enable two beings to be combined or unified perfectly.
-That means, in other words, when [Gensha Shibi](glossary#gensha-shibi)’s toe is used *perfectly*, fitting into its object, which is called *rock*, at that time, it is called *something happens*.
+That means, in other words, when Gensha Shibi’s toe is used *perfectly*, fitting into its object, which is called *rock*, at that time, it is called *something happens*.
 And on the other hand, when the rock completely is used perfectly, fitting into toe, at that time, that is called an event.
 “Ouch.”
-This is [samskara](glossary#samskara).
+This is samskara.

 #### 13:02

-So what is [samskara](glossary#samskara)?
+So what is samskara?
 Samskara [means] *together-maker*. *Together-maker* means conditioned element.
 Conditioned elements are something which is not associated with your mind.
 But yesterday or the day before, I told you mind is characterized by dichotomy of two beings; always dichotomy.
 But in the context of samskara, there is no mind which is associated with conditioned elements.
 No way; nothing.
 But, these conditioned elements are a kind of force, which is called *to combine*, to unify two beings, object and subject.
 At that time, there is something that happens.

 In the process of combining and unifying two objects, there is no mind.
 It is perfect.
 Perfect.
 That’s why there is no room even slightly to let human conscious speculation insert into it.
 Nothing.
 That’s why, very naturally, all [delusions](glossary#delusion), dullness and distraction, throw up.
 No dullness, no distraction, no confusion.
 Completely nothing.

 And then, something happens.
 And when the something happens, that is event or occurrence.
 At that time, mind associates with this event.
 That is what is called *after* something.
 Something happens *after*: mind associates with this occurrence which happened.
 And it’s okay – that is very natural.
 Simultaneously this happens.
 But the point is, at that time, when the mind attaches to events, this is called the conditioned world, the [dualistic](glossary#dualistic) world.
 But when mind doesn’t attach to this event, it turns into the truth.
 That is the unconditioned world.
-That’s why [samskara](glossary#samskara) is sort of a bridge, which enables you to take it to the dualistic world or the not-dualistic world.
+That’s why samskara is sort of a bridge, which enables you to take it to the dualistic world or the not-dualistic world.
 That is completely a bridge, or door.

 The door is free, always free.
 No [delusions](glossary#delusion), no confusions.
 Always the door exists.
 But something happens, and at the moment when it happens, mind associates and attaches to something.
 At that time, you can enter into the [dualistic](glossary#dualistic) world.
 But when mind doesn’t attach to [something] – oh! – immediately you can go there, go to the truth.

 Unfortunately, mind is always characterized by dichotomy, as I told you.
 So more or less, we immediately enter into the dualistic world.
 But a point is, it’s not necessary to be confused.
 We have to awaken to the nature of the mind, as much as possible, as best as we can.
 What is the characteristic of mind?
 [The characteristic of] mind is to immediately associate with occurrence and attach to it; at that time, you can get into the gate of the [dualistic](glossary#dualistic) world.
 So you should awaken to it.
 If you awaken to it perfectly, through and through, that is a very good chance to enter, to move to ... truth.

 How?
 We have to use our bodies and minds.
 They must be used perfectly.
 For what?
-[Zazen](glossary#zazen).
+Zazen.
 Or for what?
 For the rock.
 When your toe is completely used perfectly for the rock, something happens.
 So in other words, we have to return to the origin of the existential situation, conditions.
 Let’s return to the origin.
 That is, something happens.
 There is a force between the two; that conditioned element is kind of a force to combine, to unify, to concert two things.
 Within this: no mind.
 Completely nothing.
 But unfortunately we have a mind, so we cannot ignore the mind; we have to use the mind.

 But first, we have to use our body.
 In other words: toe, or rock.
-The rock corresponds to [zazen](glossary#zazen); the toe is your body.
+The rock corresponds to zazen; the toe is your body.
 When your body is perfectly used for the rock, or zazen, without mind associated with this condition, [then it is] just a condition.
 Let’s use the body perfectly, fitting into zazen.
 At that time, something happens.
 That is called zazen; we call it zazen.
 That is an occurrence we can see.

 Immediately mind attaches to it: “Oh, that is mind.”
 This is too late! *[He laughs.]* We see zazen; that is not real zazen, that is a picture of zazen, an image of zazen.
 So we attach to it, and if we attach to it your zazen is already in the [dualistic](glossary#dualistic) world, so it’s not real zazen.
 But if we don’t attach to this occurrence, your zazen turns into the gate of the truth, which is called the unconditioned world.
 This really beautiful zazen blooms.

 #### 21:38

-I already told you a few stories so far.
-And [Dogen](glossary#dogen) gives lots of examples, but he didn’t explain completely about each story.
-But the few stories I told you ... really [imply very well] the meaning of [shikantaza](glossary#shikantaza), \[which is] [zazen](glossary#zazen) based on body and mind dropping off.
+I already told you a few stories so far, and [Dogen](glossary#dogen) gives lots of examples, but he didn’t explain concretely about each story.
+But the few stories I told you really [imply very well] the meaning of [shikantaza](glossary#shikantaza), \[which is] zazen based on body and mind dropping off.

-And then he says here [in Fukanzazengi]: “In addition, the bringing about of [enlightenment](glossary#enlightenment) by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout...” – those things come from the old stories [of the exchanges] between the [Zen masters](glossary#zen-master) and the Zen monks; [they are explained] in this book in the note.
-But overall it’s not necessary [to know]; I don’t have enough time to explain all things.
-That’s why I told you a few stories: [Gensha Shibi](glossary#gensha-shibi)’s, and one more I forgot.
+And then he says here [in Fukanzazengi]:

+> In addition, the bringing about of enlightenment by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout...

+Those things come from the old stories [of the exchanges] between the [Zen masters](glossary#zen-master) and the Zen monks; [they are explained] in this book in the note.
+Overall it’s not [necessary to know]; I don’t have enough time to explain everything, that’s why I told you a few stories: Gensha Shibi’s, and one more I forgot.

-“... cannot be fully understood by one’s discriminative thinking.”
-You cannot understand why [Gensha Shibi](glossary#gensha-shibi) attained enlightenment by striking his toes and seeing the blood coming up.
+> ... cannot be fully understood by one’s discriminative thinking.

+We cannot understand why Gensha Shibi attained enlightenment by striking his toes and seeing the blood coming up.
 We don’t understand – why?
 The blood has a mysterious power?
 I don’t think so.
 Blood is blood.
 His toes have particular mysterious powers?
-No. He didn’t have telepathy.
-He didn’t use telepathy, just a rock.
+No. He didn’t use telepathy – just a rock.
 Rock is rock; it has no mysterious power.
 So why did he attain enlightenment? *[In the distance, the sound of a police siren starts.]* Because, I told you before, we are mind.
-Something happens with the rock, and toes, and the [Gensha Shibi](glossary#gensha-shibi)s, and the passages –– all are beings which are not associated with the mind.
+Something happens with the rock, and toes, and the Gensha Shibis, and the [passages] –– all are beings which are not associated with the mind.
 So everything exists, day after day, in the process of change, in the stream of change. *[The police siren is getting louder.]* Birds, zazen, and that siren; all things exist in peace and harmony, in the stream of change.
-And then, something happens, according to conditioned elements, which happen between the two.
-That is, conditioned element – *[the police siren finally stops]* – is characterized by one object, one being, used perfectly for another being, fitting into its object perfectly.
-This is conditional element.
+And then something happens, according to [a] conditioned element, which will happen between the two.
+That is, conditioned element – *[the police siren finally stops]* – is characterized by one object, one being, used *perfectly* for another being, fitting into its object perfectly.
+This is conditioned element.

-#### 25:44

 For instance: sound comes up.
-So your ears hear the sound outside.
+Your ears hear the sound outside.
 When your ears completely use it perfectly, fitting into the sound, at that time you can hear.
 By what?
-Well, conditioned elements, which is called source, together-maker.
+Well, conditioned elements, which is called [*force*], *together-maker*.
 That conditioned element, from where does it come?
 We don’t know.
-It’s there.
-Well, according to Buddhist philosophy, that is called [dependent origination](glossary#dependent-origination) – or, change, constant change.
+We know it’s there.
+Well, according to Buddhist philosophy, that is called [*dependent origination*](glossary#dependent-origination) – or *change*, constant change.
 The function of the conditioned elements [is change], always – and interdependence: always connected.

 The sound is completely used for your ear, fitting into your ear perfectly.
 At that time, your ear becomes one with sound.
 And then, something happens.
 That is sound.

 At that time, that is *event*.
 Then immediately, mind associates with this siren, or your ear.
 And then, that is a gate.
 Which way would you like to go: this way, or that way?
 Very quick, very quick.
 And also, mind is very tricky.
-If you realize, “Hey, mind is very tricky,” then you are already tricked. *[He laughs with the group.]* You’re already tricked.
-“I understand mind, how tricky mind is” – you are already tricked by your understanding of how tricky mind is.
+If you realize, “Hey, yes, mind is very tricky,” then you are already tricked. *[He laughs with the group.]* “I understand mind, how tricky mind is” – you are already tricked by your understanding of how tricky mind is!
 So always, again and again, snowballing, first of all.

 Then finally what you have to do is: stop it.
 Stop it.
 How can you stop it?
 You cannot stop the mind.
-So, first important thing, in order to stop the mind, first your body must be used perfectly, fitting into your object.
-At that time, very naturally, mind stops – because my body and breath becomes one with [zazen](glossary#zazen).
-At that time, my body is completely one with zazen.
+So, the first important thing in order to stop the mind, first your body must be used perfectly, fitting into your object.
+At that time, very naturally, mind stops – because your body and breath becomes one with zazen.
+At that time, your body is completely one with zazen.

-And then, the problem is, mind associates with and attaches to it; at that time, you cannot see the oneness.
+And then, the problem is, mind associates with it and attaches to it; at that time, you cannot see the oneness.
 And then, the mind misunderstands oneness.
 For instance, [the mind understands that] oneness is just like “the moon reflected in the water.”
 [That is a] combination of two things.
 It is not oneness, because two different things exist.
-So it’s not [oneness].
-So [Dogen Zenji](glossary#dogen) says it in the [Genjokoan](dogen#genjokoan) like this: “Oneness is not like moon reflected in the water, water in which moon is reflected.”
+So Dogen Zenji says it in the [Genjokoan](dogen#genjokoan) like this: “Oneness is not like moon reflected in the water, water in which moon is reflected.”

 So, what is oneness?
-Oneness appears, oneness manifests itself, only when your body is perfectly used and fitting into your object.
+Oneness appears, manifests itself, only when your body is perfectly used and fitting into your object.
 At that time, your body merges itself in zazen.
 So, your body doesn’t appear; just zazen.
 When you see zazen, just zazen.
-When you see your body, just the body appears, and [zazen](glossary#zazen) doesn’t appear.
+When you see your body, just the body appears, and zazen doesn’t appear.

 #### 30:24